harveyr/django-aggregape/README.md

 django-aggregape
 ================

-Reinventing the social-feed-aggregator wheel, just for some Django practice.
+Reinventing the social-feed-aggregator wheel, just for some Django practice and to finally play with [Isotope](http://isotope.metafizzy.co/).

 This is dead simple so far, but it's working with private Github feeds.